xxie-stat/xxie-stat.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor in the Department of Statistics at Florida State University.
+I am an Assistant Professor in the Department of Statistics at Florida State University.

 My research focuses on statistical process control, data stream monitoring, sequential learning and machine learning in process monitoring.

 Employment
 ======
-- (Incoming) Assistant Professor (tenure-track) \\
+- Assistant Professor (tenure-track) \\
  Department of Statistics, Florida State University

 Education